asculac/ElectronID/README.md

 The procedure splits up in a few fundamental steps:

-1. Make training ntuple with CMSSW
+1. Make training ntuple with CMSSW.
-2. Train the ID with xgboost
+2. Train the ID with XGBoost.
-3. Determine working points
+3. Determine working points.
-4. Generate configuration files to integrate ID in CMSSW
+4. Generate configuration files to integrate ID into CMSSW.
-5. Make validation ntuple with CMSSW
+5. Make validation ntuple with CMSSW.
-6. Draw performance plots and generate summary slides
+6. Draw performance plots and generate summary slides.

 Only step 1 and 4 require interaction with CMSSW, the other steps can be done offline.

 ### Step 0 - Clone this repository and tweak the configuration

 Adapt the configuration in `config.py` to your needs.
-Right now, the configuration system is messy and incomplete, but this will be improved.

-### Step 1 - Making Ntuples for Training
+### Step 1 - Make training Ntuples

-Start by setting up the CMSSW area (you might want to change the release name):
+Start by setting up the CMSSW area e.g. CMSSW_10_3_1:

-* `scram project CMSSW_10_1_0`
+* `cmsrel CMSSW_10_3_1`
-* `cd CMSSW_10_1_0/src`
+* `cd CMSSW_10_3_1/src`
 * `cmsenv`

 Checkout the needed packages:

 * `git cms-addpkg RecoEgamma/ElectronIdentification`

-Make sure to have crab in your environment and launch the job to ntuplize the sample you configured for the training:
+Make sure you have crab in your environment and launch the job to ntuplize the sample you configured for the training:

 * `python submit_ntuplizer.py --train`